surabhibhargava/surabhibhargava.github.io/_posts/2015-02-05-Dynammic Programming - A top down approach.md

 -A bottom up approach :<br>  Analyze the problem and see the order in which the sub-problems are solved and start solving from the trivial subproblem, up towards the given problem.
 In this process, it is guaranteed that the subproblems are solved before solving the problem.

-The solutions to dynammic programming problems are widely available on the internet but most of the sources provide a bottom up approach to these problems while I feel that for a beginner, a top down approach is easier to follow as it is just an addition of memoization to a recursive solution.
+The solutions to dynamic programming problems are widely available on the internet but most of the sources provide a bottom up approach to these problems while I feel that for a beginner, a top down approach is easier to follow as it is just an addition of memoization to a recursive solution.

 <h4><b> Seps to come up with a dynamic programming solution </b></h4>